Abimael Guzmán: Early life

-In the 1960s, the Peruvian Communist Party had splintered over ideological and personal disputes.
-Guzmán, who had taken a pro-Chinese rather than pro-Soviet line, emerged as the leader of the faction which came to be known as the "Shining Path" (Mariátegui wrote once: "Marxism–Leninism is the shining path of the future").
-In 1970, Bandera Roja expelled Guzmán because of his and his group's "occultism" - a Marxist-Leninist term for refusing or being unable to carry out open or legal political work, and excessively focusing on covert activities.
+In the 1975, the Peruvian Communist Party splintered over ideological and personal disputes.
+Guzmán, who had taken a pro-Chinese rather than pro-Soviet line, emerged as the leader of the faction that came to be known as the "Shining Path" (Mariátegui wrote once: "Marxism–Leninism is the shining path of the future").
+In 1970, Bandera Roja expelled Guzmán because of his and his group's "occultism"—a Marxist-Leninist term for refusing or being unable to carry out open or legal political work and excessively focusing on covert activities.

-Guzmán adopted the nom de guerre Presidente or Comrade Gonzalo and began advocating a peasant-led revolution on the Maoist model.
-His followers declared Guzmán, who cultivated anonymity, to be the "Fourth Sword of Communism" (after Marx, Lenin, and Mao).
-In his political declarations, Guzmán praised Mao's development of Lenin's thesis regarding "the role of imperialism" in propping up the "bourgeois capitalist system".
-He claimed that imperialism ultimately "creates disruption and is unsuccessful, and it will end up in ruins in the next 50 to 100 years".
-Guzmán applied this criticism not only to U.S. imperialism, but also Soviet imperialism, to what he termed as "social-imperialism" (in accordance with the Chinese stance after the Sino-Soviet split).
+Guzmán adopted the nom de guerre Presidente or Comrade Gonzalo and began advocating a Maoist peasant-led revolution.
+His followers declared Guzmán, who cultivated anonymity, the "Fourth Sword of Communism" (after Lenin, Stalin and Mao).
+He praised Mao's development of Lenin's thesis regarding "the role of imperialism" in propping up the "bourgeois capitalist system", claiming that imperialism ultimately "creates disruption and is unsuccessful, and it will end up in ruins in the next 50 to 100 years".
+Guzmán applied this criticism not only to U.S. imperialism but also Soviet imperialism, what he called "social-imperialism" (in accordance with the Chinese stance after the Sino-Soviet split).

 In February 1964, he married Augusta La Torre, who was instrumental in founding Shining Path.
 She died under unclear circumstances in 1988.
-Guzmán and Elena Yparraguirre, a long-time lieutenant of Guzmán's and his lover, have both refused to talk about La Torre's fate since their imprisonments.
-In the fall of 2006, while in prison, Guzmán proposed to Yparraguirre, who is also serving a life sentence in a separate prison.
-After fighting for the permission to marry with a hunger strike, the couple wed in late August 2010.
+Guzmán and Elena Yparraguirre, a longtime lieutenant of Guzmán's and his lover, have both refused to discuss La Torre's fate.
+In 2006, while in prison, Guzmán proposed to Yparraguirre, who is also serving a life sentence in a separate prison.
+After fighting for permission to marry with a hunger strike, the couple wed in 2010.

-Guzmán had long identified with atheism.
-He agreed with Karl Marx about religion as the "opium of the people", and viewed it as a "social phenomena product of the exploitation and that will extinguish while exploitation finishes to be swept and a new society arise".
-However, he pleaded respect for religious diversity and claimed religion would not be an obstacle for the armed struggle.
+Guzmán long identified with atheism.
+He agreed with Karl Marx that religion is the "opium of the people" and said it would end with exploitation.
+But he requested respect for religious diversity and said religion would not be an obstacle for the armed struggle.